 With stop-on-failure you'll notice that some service is down immediately.

-In this mode vagga returns 1 if some process is dead before vagga received SIGINT or SIGTERM signal.
-Exit code is 0 if one of the two received by vagga.
+In this mode vagga returns exit code of first process exited.
 And an 128+signal code when any other singal was sent to supervisor (and propagated to other processes).

-Wait
+Wait All Successful